A Playful Response Helps With Whining and Pretend Pain

 Get this free guide The Basic Secret for Reducing Parenting Stress and learn how listening partnerships help you explore your parenting challenges so that you have more patience and can react more calmly and creatively.

-Join a 6-week online Starter Class and learn the foundations of Hand in Hand Parenting.
+Join a 6-week online Foundations Course for Parents & Caregivers, and learn the foundations of Hand in Hand Parenting.
 Find out what drives tantrums, aggressive behaviors, sibling rivalry and other parenting challenges and find ways to handle them calmly and with connection.

 Emilie Leeks lives in Berkshire, UK with her husband and three children.
 She is a certified Hand in Hand Instructor with additional experience in speech, language, and communication issues.